ETS-ReactNative4/climbAR-mobile/README.md

 		<string>Roboto-ThinItalic.ttf</string>

 	</array>`
-5. `In you CLI in the root of the app run `npx react-native link`.
+5. In your CLI in the root of the app run `npx react-native link`.
 You should see a message confirming that your assets were linked to the app
 6. Terminate the ios simulator if it's running `ctrl+c`
 7. from the root of the app run `npm run ios`